 Candidates for initial certification must complete all requirements on the Official Individual Evaluation Sheet at Harris-Stowe State University and be approved by the directors of Admissions and Academic Advisement.

 Students are required to attain a Grade of "C" or better in all professional-level courses.
 Middle School and Secondary Education students must earn a GPA of at least 2.5 in subject matter area.

-Students are required to attain a CGPA of 2.5 or above and a passing score on the PRAXIS Examination.
+Students are required to attain a CGPA of 2.5 or above and a passing score on the MEGA Examination.

 Students must secure an Application Packet for Missouri Certification from the Office of Records in HGA Room 116 (Fee Assessment not applicable).
 Deadline dates for the submission of completed packets are listed in the Schedule of Course Offerings document.